endepointe/watchlog/docs/SDP.md

 ## Documentation

-The user documentation will be included in this repository, and there are plans to include it in either (readthedocs.io)[https://docs.readthedocs.io/] or another platform.

-The documentation for project development and maintenance will be included in the README of each corresponding repository within the organization.
+The documentation will be included in this repository as a README.md file.